terraform-ibm-modules/ibmcloud-terratest-wrapper/docs/projects/addons/parallel-testing.md

 # Parallel Testing Guide

-This guide covers how to run multiple addon test configurations in parallel using matrix testing approaches.
-Parallel testing is particularly useful when you want to test different configurations, dependencies, or inputs for the same addon.
+This guide covers how to run multiple addon test configurations in parallel using the **matrix testing approach**.
+Matrix testing is the **primary and recommended pattern** for parallel addon testing, providing a clean, declarative way to define multiple test scenarios.

-## Matrix Testing Pattern
+## Matrix Testing Pattern (Recommended)

-The framework provides a reusable pattern for defining and running multiple test cases in parallel.
-This approach is ideal for testing different addon configurations efficiently.
+Matrix testing uses the `AddonTestMatrix` structure to define test cases and run them in parallel.
+This is the primary approach for parallel testing in the framework.

 ### Basic Matrix Test Structure